openstf/adbkit/README.md

 **adbkit** is a pure [Node.js][nodejs] client for the [Android Debug Bridge][adb-site] server.
 It can be used either as a library in your own application, or simply as a convenient utility for playing with your device.

 Most of the `adb` command line tool's functionality is supported (including pushing/pulling files, installing APKs and processing logs), with some added functionality such as being able to generate touch/key events and take screenshots.
+Some shims are provided for older devices, but we have not and will not test anything below Android 2.3.

+Internally, we use this library to drive a multitude of Android devices from a variety of manufacturers, so we can say with a fairly high degree of confidence that it will most likely work with your device(s), too.

 ## Requirements